netify-dev/lame/README.md

 ## lame
-The proposed lame package provides easy handling for amen with changing actor composition and C++ integration.
-It offers tools for analyzing longitudinal and replicate relational data, enabling researchers to efficiently model networks with temporal dependencies.
+The `lame` R package provides easy way to model longitudinal network data via the Additive and Multiplicative Effects Model (`amen`).
+It handles networks with changing actor compositions, as well as C++ integration.
+This package enables researchers to efficiently model networks with temporal dependencies.

 ## Installation
     if (!require(devtools)) {